Do you know who is visiting your website? Or just what is website visitor tracking, and why it’s so important for your business?

 Nathan: And so how do you just prevent any of those mix-ups from happening once you get the beacon installed?

-With the beacon there’s new strategies introduced.
+With the Act-On tracking beacon, there are new strategies introduced.
 I recommend tracking how many visitors came to your website that are tracked by Act-On.
 It should roughly correlate to what your Google Analytics is telling you.

 But now also how many of those visitors are known to Act-On.
 And there’s a whole strategy course about how to leverage that insight in the Act-On University.